emacs-lsp/lsp-mode/docs/tutorials/docker-integration.md

 Let's develop and debug a simple Ruby application (that uses bundler nonetheless).
 In the project folder we have at least the actual code and `Gemfile` with `Gemfile.lock`.

 First of all we have to build the images and containers.
-Let's stick with an image for a language server and a container for debug.
+Let's stick with an image for a language server and a container for debugging.
 In order to have LSP support in Ruby we have to place `solargraph` in `Gemfile`.

 ### Building: Language Server
 So it is easy to use something like this as a `Dockerfile` for a language server (using `debian-slim` as a base image, but it is a matter of personal taste):
 ``` Dockerfile